-In order to deploy SSIS project using SQL Deployment Wizard, please find the SQL Server 2014 Deployment Wizard (version may be different).
-For me it is in C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Microsoft SQL Server 2014\Integration Services
+To deploy the SSIS project using SQL Deployment Wizard, please find the Wizard (version may be different).
+For me it is in C folder

-Once you double-click on the SQL Server 2014 Deployment Wizard, a new window called Integration Services Deployment Wizard will be opened as we shown below.
-This is an introduction page, and by clicking the Do not Show this Page Again, you can avoid this page.
+Once you double-click on the SQL Server Deployment Wizard, a new window called Integration Services Deployment Wizard will open.
+It is an introduction page, and click the Do not Show this Page Again to avoid this page.

 Select Source: This page is used to specify the source path

-From the below screenshot you can see, we are selecting the Load Data project that we build previously
+From the below screenshot, you can see that we are selecting the Load Data project that we built previously.

 Select Destination: This page is used to specify the destination.
-Here, we selected the named instance PRASAD.
+Here, we chose the named instance PRASAD.
 Next, you can select the existing folders under the SSISDB catalog as the project path.